What is a Licensed Psychologist?

 How can therapy help me?
 I can usually handle my problems on my own.

 Therapy can be helpful for many different situations and struggles.
-It can be used to reduce worry and anxiety, improve mood, cope with stress at work or home, and improve relationships with others.
+It can be used to build meaning in life, reduce worry and anxiety, improve mood, cope with stress at work or home, and improve relationships with others.
 Therapy can be useful in making behavioral or emotional changes to larger, more chronic issues, or if you’re not quite ready to make a change, it is a place to look at problems, clarify goals, and generate motivation to change.

 For many, a major life change or personal crisis causes a person to seek therapy.
 Although these events can be overwhelming and distressing, it can also be a good time to take the leap to seek professional help.
 Beginning therapy can be an important part of self-care, recovery, and personal growth.